veenasundara/Lightning-Modal/README.md

 Component for Modal

 ## Usage
-1. add the following code to your lightning component:

-* &lt;!-- add the component to your component body --&gt;
+1. To add a modal, place this code in your lightning component.
+The modal will be closed by default and needs to be opened using javascript.

 ```
 <c:CmpModal aura:id="myModal" title="My fancy Modal" allowClose="true/false">